Neshable/JS-Boilerplate/README.md

 # JS-Boilerplate

-Snippets of useful JavaScript Code
+Snippets of useful JavaScript Code and configuration files for popular frameworks/task runners.